 While there exists a broad knowledge on social relationships and friendships, there is still very little known about the relationships between gay and straight individuals.
 Even though popular culture and the modern media has attempted to portray these relationships in their own light, this blog was constructed specifically to help interested individuals understand the social dynamics that exist within these relationships from a psychological perspective.
 Because gay-straight relationships/friendships are becoming more common as more young gay men and women are coming out, it is more important than ever for individuals (gay and straight) to learn from one another and build acceptance.

-My name is Eric Russell, and I am a current psychology graduate student at The University of Texas at Arlington.
-I am pursuing my Ph.D in Experimental Psychology, specializing in Social Psychology and Statistics.
+My name is Eric Russell, and I am a Ph.D. candidate in experimental psychology at the University of Texas at Arlington, specializing in social psychology and statistics.
 My research interests include close friendships (particularly between gay and straight individuals), mate attraction, mating strategies, evolutionary psychology, and personality psychology.
-Specifically, I have pioneered a program of experimental research regarding the friendship between gay men and straight women.
+Specifically, I have pioneered a program of psychological research investigating the unique dynamics of gay-straight friendships.
 Much of my research has been featured on many news websites and blogs including:

 Rosenbaum, M. S., Russell, E. M., & Russell-Burrnett, R. (2017).
 Understanding when female shoppers prefer working with gay male sales associates.
 Journal of Retailing and Consumer Services, 36, 172-179.